Mesoscopic fluctuations in entanglement dynamics

 When an isolated many-body system evolves, entanglement tends to spread.
 Owing to the diversity of the fate of the wavefunction evolution (e.g., localized or delocalized, thermalized or not thermalized), a wealth of entanglement patterns develop \cite{Cardy05,Prosen08,Moore12,Abanin13,Greiner19,Kaufman16,Huse13}.
 These patterns are the building blocks of the physics of recently discovered exotic phases of matter \cite{Abanin13,Greiner19,Fisher23}, and are central to the foundations of statistical mechanics \cite{Kaufman16,Greiner19}.
 Understanding the long-time evolution of entanglement, and especially its universal aspects, is indispensable in the study of pattern formation.

 To address this issue, one often investigates mesoscopic rather than macroscopic systems.
 Recent advancements in quantum simulation platforms, ranging from cold atoms, trapped ions to superconducting qubits, have made possible the measurement of information-theoretic observables and the experimental study of entanglement evolution \cite{Kaufman16,Greiner19,Brydges19}.
 In these investigations, quantum coherence is maintained across the entire sample, as required also for mesoscopic electronic and photonic devices \cite{Sheng05,Akkermans07}.
 At the same time, the relationship between the evolution of entanglement and quantum thermalization in isolated systems is currently under investigations \cite{Kaufman16,Greiner19}.
-Since various scenarios for the latter \cite{Popescu06,Lebowitz06,Deutsch91,Srednicki94,Rigol08,Izrailev16} are built upon a basis of wavefunctions with finite spatial extent, emphasis naturally has to be placed on the dynamics of entanglement on the mesoscopic scale.
+Since various scenarios for the latter \cite{Popescu06,Lebowitz06,Deutsch91,Srednicki94,Rigol08,Izrailev16} are built upon a basis of wavefunctions with finite spatial extent, emphasis has naturally been placed on the dynamics of entanglement on the mesoscopic scale.

 A prominent feature of mesoscopic systems is the occurrence of unique fluctuation phenomena, when randomness due to quenched disorders \cite{Sheng05,Akkermans07} or chaos \cite{Casati06,Izrailev90} is present.
 Notably, the conductance -- a basic probe of mesoscopic transport -- fluctuations have a universal variance, independent of sample size and the strength of randomness \cite{Altshuler85,Lee85}.
 Mesoscopic fluctuations are of wave interference origin and conceptually different from thermodynamic fluctuations.
 They are related to various entanglement properties \cite{Levitov09,Huse19}.
-Understanding their universalities is of fundamental importance to mesoscopic physics.
-Here we uncover a `random' structure emergent from the dynamical phases in the wavefunction evolution.
-Treating the information-theoretic observable as an unconventional `mesoscopic' probe, we explore out-of-equilibrium fluctuation phenomena in entanglement evolution, whose origin are similar to that of mesoscopic fluctuations in genuine disordered samples.
+The universality of these fluctuations is at the heart of mesoscopic physics.